Below are a few common "Getting Started" questions and answers that will help you get the most out of your Hulu Plus subscription.

 If this is your first time using the service, you'll be given a free week trial to check it out and see what you think.
-The subscription will automatically roll over into a paid subscription after the trial, so if you don't want to keep going, be sure to cancel before the eighth day.
+The subscription will automatically roll over into a paid subscription after the trial ($7.99 a month), so if you don't want to keep going, be sure to cancel before the eighth day.
 If you've used Hulu Plus in the past, you won't be eligible for the free trial – but the signup process is the same.
 Just hit "Start my subscription" after you see the message that you'll be charged.

 2. A Device: Next, you'll need some sort of internet-enabled device, such as a supported smart TV, smart phone, or gaming system.
 You can see all of the devices we support here.
 If you already have one of these devices, you can learn more about getting set up here.